spectrum-health-systems/myavatool-web-service/src/Resources/Doc/manual.md

 3. Choose the  **NTST.ScriptLinkService.Objects.vbproj** file
 4. Click **Open**

-### Wrong .NET Framework version?
+> **Wrong .NET Framework version?**
-If a message pops up letting you know that the Netsmart ScriptLink Service targets a .NET Framework version that's not installed (in this case, .NET 3.5), choose the **Change the target to .NET Framework 4.6.1...** option, then click **OK**.
+> If a message pops up letting you know that the Netsmart ScriptLink Service targets a .NET Framework version that's not installed (in this case, .NET 3.5), choose the **Change the target to .NET Framework 4.6.1...** option, then click **OK**.

-## ADDING A REFERENCE TO THE NETSMART SCRIPTLINK SERVICE
+### Extracting the Netsmart ScriptLink Service
 Next we need to add a Netsmart ScriptLink Service reference to the Avatool Web Service project

 1. Right-click the **Avatool-Web-Service** *project* and choose **Add** > **Reference..**